 TWO: 2 tablespoons of sugar

-ONE: 1 12 oz. can/bottle of room-temperature beer, and maybe another cold one if you need a pick-me-up…I don’t judge.
+ONE: 1 12-ounce can/bottle of room-temperature beer, and maybe another cold one for yourself…I don’t judge.

 Don’t want to use alcohol?
 Any carbonated beverage will work: club soda, ginger ale, ginger beer, sparkling/mineral water, etc.